-This is our selection of supplemental literature to go along with topics listed in “Year 1” of our new optional “Four Year Rotation” Planning Guide.
-No titles are requirements for our curriculum but some of you wanted some direction as to titles which would be good to use alongside science units.
+This is our selection of supplemental literature to go along with topics listed in “Year 1” of our optional “Four Year Rotation” Planning Guide.
+(No titles are requirements for our curriculum; these are just nice to use alongside science units.)

 - Who Eats What?

 - What Do You Do If Something Wants to Eat You?

 - Wiggling Worms at Work